-^{} Not for trading, for listing purposes only.
+\ Not for trading, for listing purposes only.

-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report:
+Securities registered or to be registered pursuant to Section 12(g) of the Act: None Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report:

-Series B Common Stock - 461,676,539 shares as of December 31, 2023

-Indicate by check mark if the registrant is a w ell-known seasoned issuer, as defined in Rule 405 of the Securities A ıct.
-Yes □ No ⊠ If this report is an annual or transition report, Yes \square No \boxtimes indicate by check mark if the registrant is no t required to file report s pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. f the Securities Exchange Act of 1934 during the preceding 12 months (or requirements for the past 90 days.
-Yes \square No \boxtimes Indicate by check mark whether the registran chapter) during the preceding 12 months (or fe o be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this post such files).
-Yes \boxtimes No \square Indicate by check mark whether the registran filer," "accelerated filer," and "emerging grow iler, or an emerging growth company.
-See definition of "large accelerated Large accelerated filer ⊠ Accelerated filer Non-accelerated filer \Box Emerging growth company \Box If an emerging growth company that prepares period for complying with any new or revised check mark if the registrant has elected not to use the extended transition of the Exchange Act. \Box † The term "new or revised financial accounti 2012. ng standard" refers to any update issued by th ne Financial Accounting g Standards Board to its Accounting Standards Codification after April 5, Indicate by check mark whether the registran Section 404(b) of the Sarbanes-Oxley Act (15 at of the effectiveness of its internal control over financial reporting under red or issued its audit report. \boxtimes If securities are registered pursuant to Section error to previously issued financial statements hether the financial state tements of the registrant included in the filing reflect the correction of an Indicate by check mark whether any of thos executive officers during the relevant recovery uired a recovery analy rsis of incentive-based compensation received by any of the registrant's Indicate by check mark which basis of account nting the registrant has used to prepare the fina ancial statements includ led in this filing: U.S. GAAP □ International Financial Reporting Standards by the International Accounting Standards B Other \square If "Other" has been checked in response to the e previous question, indicate by check mark w hich financial statemen at item the registrant has elected to follow.
-Item 17 \square Item 18 \square If this is an annual report, indicate by check m nark whether the registrant is a shell company (as defined in Rule 12b o-2 of the Exchange Act).
-Yes □ No ⊠
+Series B Common Stock - 461,676,539 shares as of December 31, 2023 ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☒ If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes $\square$ No $\boxtimes$ Exchange Act of 1934 during th nired to be filed by Section 13 or $15(d)$ of the Securities period that the registrant was required to file such reports), $\square$ No $\boxtimes$ pursuant to Rule 405 of Regulat ly, every Interactive Data File required to be submitted e preceding 12 months (or for such shorter period that the • n accelerated filer, a non-accelerated filer, or an emerging er," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Emerging growth company □ the extended transition period for complying cordance with U.S. GAAP, indicate by check mark if the g with any new or revised financial accounting standards The term "new or revised finarits Accounting Standards Codific te issued by the Financial Accounting Standards Board to of its internal control over finar - tation to its management's assessment of the effectiveness Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered suant to Section 12(b) of the Act, indicate reflect the correction of an error to previously by check mark whether the financial statements of the issued financial statements. $\hfill\Box$ • • nents that required a recovery analysis of incentive-based relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark which be asis of accounting the registrant has used to p repare the financial statements included in this filing: U.S. GAAP □ International Financial Reporting Standards by the International Accounting Standards If "Other" has been checked in the has elected to follow.
+Item 17 □ 1 1 1 check mark which financial statement item the registrant If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ☒